women on the road logo

-I confess: I used to carry a green tin cup (called Kermit) that never left my backpack.
-I convinced myself that Kermit kept me safe through wars, bus crashes, hunger and thirst - and even if Kermit wasn't solely responsible for my survival, I'm sure I wouldn't have fared as well without him.
+I confess: I carried a green tin cup (called Kermit) across Africa for a year.
+I convinced myself Kermit kept me safe through conflict, bus crashes, hunger and thirst – and even if Kermit wasn’t solely responsible for my survival, somewhere I’m convinced I wouldn’t have fared as well without him.

-Whatever the definition, I'll use it here as an object designed to attract positive things to you - such as good luck, interesting people, unexpected adventures - and to protect you from negative things (accidents, theft, illness) while you travel.
+As far as we’re concerned, these lucky charms for travel are objects designed to attract positive things to you – such as good luck, interesting people, unexpected adventures – and to protect you from negative things (accidents, theft, illness) while you travel.
+Call them what you will.

 Travel talismans can come in many shapes or forms:

-• Rocks and stones which you may have found in a special place
+• Rocks and stones for travel protection which you may have found in a special place

 • Gems and crystals, especially those representing your birth month